 My wife is obsessed with indoor cycling classes at places like SoulCycle, Flywheel, and Cycle House.
 But if you’ve ever been to one of these studios, you’ll know they aren’t cheap.
 You can pay $30 for a 45-minute class, which really adds up each month.
-At least at SoulCycle, folks with The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN can purchase discounted classes.

 The monthly expense of her current workout classes is why my wife has had her eye on a Peloton bike for a while.
 A Peloton is an Internet-connected, indoor cycling bike, which streams live and recorded classes.
 It gives you the flexibility to take a class whenever you want right from home!